 Other common names: Sia's Backbone, Isaac Wood, Prickly Fig, Grey Handlewood, White Handlewood, Whalebone Tree, Hawaiian Roughbush or A'ia'i (in Hawaii), Axe-handle Wood, Ragwood, Waddywood.

 This species is conventionally accepted as Streblus pendulinus (CHAH 2010).
 The EPBC Act listing of S. pendulinus treated the species as endemic to Norfolk Island and islands of the Pacific Ocean (TSSC 2003z).
-Subsequently, the mainland species S. brunonianus has been included with S. pendulinus (ATRP 2010; CHAH 2010; Jessup 2003; The Royal Botanic Gardens and Domain Trust 2011).
+Subsequently, the mainland species S. brunonianus has been included with S. pendulinus (ATRP 2010; CHAH 2010; Jessup 2003).

 Siah’s Backbone is a tree or large shrub that grows to 6 m in height.
 The leaves are elliptic or egg-shaped to lanceolate, usually 5–8 cm long and 1–4 cm wide, with margins that are regularly toothed.
 The upper surface of the leaves may be either rough or smooth, whilst the underside is always rough.
 Leaves are attached by a stalk (petiole) 3–8 mm long.
 Juvenile leaves are approximately 15 cm long, often narrow and lobed at the base.
 The species exudes milky white latex when damaged, or when stalks are snapped off.
 The species has male and female flowers produced on separate plants (dioecious).
 The male flowers are in catkins (cylindrical flower clusters) recorded up to 20 cm long, with individual flowers 10–50 mm long.
 The female flowers are solitary or few in a spike 5–10 mm long; the style and stigma lobe are slender and tapering.
 The fruit is fleshy, red and about 5–8 mm long (ATRP 2010; DEH 2004i; DNP 2010; Green 1994).